oarriaga/paz/README.md

 #### Mid-level: Explicit
 Non-sequential pipelines can be also build by abstracting ``Processor``.

-In the example below we build a emotion classifier using our high-level and mid-level functions.
+In the example below we build a emotion classifier from scratch using our high-level and mid-level functions.

 ``` python
 from paz.pipelines import HaarCascadeFrontalFace, MiniXceptionFER